Targeting System

 Selection Context

-Custom selectors receive rich context for informed decisions:
+Custom selectors receive pre-computed context for informed decisions:

 USTRUCT(BlueprintType)